In the last couple of years, we’ve witnessed a drastic increase in firms looking to switch from paper to digital Permit to Work (PTW) systems.

-- Paper cannot replicate some digital features – for example, automatic notification when there are conflicting permits helps avoid dangerous scenarios.
+- Paper cannot replicate some digital features – enforcing additional approval for permits in close proximity helps to manage risk.

 2. Manage the risk of change

-When building the business case for your digital PTW switch, another factor to consider is risk.
+When building the business case for your digital PTW switch, another factor to consider is project risk.

 What if user adoption is low and the project fails?

-Additionally, Safety and Operational change unavoidably have the added risk of endangering workers.
+Additionally, Safety and Operational change unavoidably has the added risk of endangering workers.

 Not many projects are without risk.
 However, we can overcome this obstacle through appropriate planning and management.